Sway (Rolling Stones song): Background

 Credited to Mick Jagger and Keith Richards, "Sway" is a slower blues song and was the first song recorded by the band at Stargroves.

 Ain't flinging tears out on the dusty ground for my friends out on the burial ground.

 Can't stand the feeling getting so brought down.

 It's just that demon life has got me in its sway.

 The song features a bottleneck slide guitar solo during the bridge and a dramatic, virtuoso outro solo (both performed by Mick Taylor).
-Rhythm guitar performed by Jagger was his first electric guitar performance on an album.
+The rhythm guitar performed by Jagger was his first electric guitar performance on an album.
 The strings on the piece were arranged by Paul Buckmaster, who also worked on "Moonlight Mile", another song from Sticky Fingers.
 Richards added his backing vocals but provided no guitar to the track.
 Pete Townshend, Billy Nichols and Ronnie Lane are believed to contribute backing vocals as well.

 Taylor would later claim that he felt he deserved writing credits on "Sway" and a few other songs, and the fact that he did not receive them was one of the causes of his departure from the band.

 Live

 It was performed live for the first time in Columbus, Ohio, and then at many of the shows on the band's A Bigger Bang Tour in 2006.

 A seven-minute version of "Sway" appears on the Carla Olson/Mick Taylor Live at the Roxy album (also known as Too Hot for Snakes).
 Taylor gets to stretch out and solo whereas the Stones version faded at just under four minutes.
 Ian McLagan plays piano on this version.

 During the Stones' "50 & Counting" concert tour in 2013, the band, accompanied by their guest Mick Taylor, played "Sway" during concerts at Los Angeles, Chicago and Boston.
 These concerts marked the first time that Taylor played on "Sway" at a Stones concert.
+During this performance, Ronnie Wood played the slide guitar solo while Taylor played the guitar solo that closes the song.